DotFreelance/DotFreelance.github.io/_posts/2017-05-07-bog-brunch-game.markdown

 An influencing factor in my fervor to create initial documentation comes from my time at Electronic Arts, Inc. As a larger company, the process that one goes through is a bit more bureaucratic than you might find at a smaller startup.

 And therein lies the _balancing act._ Despite my process bent, I understand that sometimes process can be too much.
-I like to use the term bureaucratic, because it sums up how developers feel about the process.
+I like to use the term bureaucratic because it sums up how developers feel about the process.
 I understand that.

 For me, I need at least some level of layout before I can really work on a project.
 I keep a notebook on hand at all times to sketch or take notes, or sometimes I just use textEdit on my Mac (or notepad on Windows) to organize my thoughts.